A generic, easy to configure makefile for use with Arduino development.

 Here is a full list of goals that arduino.mk supports:

-allthe default; builds the target and tries to upload it
+allthe default; it builds the target

 targetbuilds the target